m0gliE/node-fastcoin/README.md

 ## Methods

-The [Litecoin API](https://litecoin.info/Litecoin_API) is supported as direct methods.
+The [Fastcoin API] is supported as direct methods.
 Use either camelcase or lowercase.

 ```js
 fastcoin.getNewAddress(function(err, address) {